iotaledger/introduction-docs/docs/explanations/what_is_stardust/what_is_stardust.md

 ## ISC

-ISC can be deployed as multiple Layer 2 (L2) chains.
-This differs from other projects that offer smart contracts on Layer 1 (L1, on the IOTA ledger).
+ISC can be deployed as multiple Layer 2 (L2) chains, unlike many other projects that offer smart contracts on Layer 1 (L1).

 ### Advantages